-It's Oktoberfest time.
+Fall is Oktoberfest time.
 In Maryland, the City of Gaithersburg hosts an Oktoberfest celebration at Kentlands, a unique and historic neighborhood, each October.
 The event features horse-drawn wagon rides, pumpkin painting, beer garden, wine terrace, Bavarian food, and entertainment.
 Live music throughout the day takes place on stages in the festival area.
-There is a business expo area and lots of family activities.
-Admission and parking are free.
-Some activities have a nominal fee.
+There are a business expo area and family activity areas.
+Admission and parking are free and some activities have a nominal fee.

 Free and wheelchair accessible shuttle service will run regularly during festival hours to and from satellite parking at 101 and 200 Orchard Ridge Drive, just off of Quince Orchard Road.

 The Oktoberfest in Gaithersburg is a community-oriented event with fun for all ages.
-Dress up in a dirndl and lederhosen and you'll fit right in.
-Events this year include:
+Dress up in a dirndl or lederhosen and you'll fit right in.
+Events include:

 - A Wine Terrace, a traditional Beer Garden, food vendors and the ever-popular performances of the Alte Kameraden German Band and Alt-Washingtonia Bavarian Dancers will be held at the grounds around the Arts Barn and Kentlands Mansion.
 A second stage, horse-drawn wagon rides, apple pressing demonstrations, and other family-friendly activities are also featured at this location.

 - Tap & Taste offers an opportunity to try a wide variety of unique, locally-brewed ales.
-Each brewery is offering four-ounce tastes of featured selections.
-The Tasting Package is $20 and includes a commemorative glass and 10 tastes of craft beer from Dogfish Head Alehouse, Duclaw Brewing Company, Jailbreak Brewing Company, Waredaca Brewing Company, and 7 Locks Brewing.
+Each brewery offers four-ounce tastes of featured selections.
+The Tasting Package is usually $20 and includes a commemorative glass and 10 tastes of craft beer from Dogfish Head Alehouse, Duclaw Brewing Company, Jailbreak Brewing Company, Waredaca Brewing Company, and 7 Locks Brewing.

-- Along Main Street in the commercial heart of Kentlands, entertainment will feature a variety of bands and community groups, artists, crafters, a business expo, strolling entertainers, chalk artists, aerialists, and a children’s crafts and activities area.
+- Along Main Street in the commercial heart of Kentlands, entertainment features a variety of bands and community groups, artists, crafters, a business expo, strolling entertainers, chalk artists, aerialists, and a children’s crafts and activities area.

 Festival-goers can easily walk between the two areas or hop on a trolley as volunteer docents share information about the history of Kentlands and its significance as an early pioneer in the new urbanist movement.